Valentine Penrose

-Biography
+Life and career

 Valentine Boué was born in 1898 to a military family in Mont-de-Marsan, Landes, France.
 The family moved to Paris when she was very young.

 In 1925, she married the English artist, historian and poet Roland Penrose (1900–1984) and joined the community of surrealists based in Paris, Mougins and England.
 The marriage was never consummated.
 Boué and her husband moved to Spain in 1936 during the Spanish Civil War.
 In the same year she joined the workers militia in Spain to defend the revolution.
 Valentine and Roland had different viewpoints on traditions in India, Eastern thought, and philosophy, which all led to a growing distance between the two.
 They were divorced in 1937, but met again in London during the war, after which she lived half her time with her ex-husband and his second wife, the American photojournalist Lee Miller.
 This arrangement continued for the rest of her life.

 She joined the French Army in 1940.

-She died on 7 August 1978 in Chiddingly, East Sussex, England, in the house of her ex-husband.
+She died on 7 August 1978 in Chiddingly, East Sussex, England, in the house of her former husband.

 Boué was an independent woman who pushed against the social expectations set on her; as a woman she was expected to be a muse and object for male surrealist artists.